visvar/MAICoV2/README.md

 1. Click on "Import/Export" and then on "Polyphony" to open the Menu.
 2. Select the rule that is used to combine the monophonic samples and press generate.

+### Session
+It is helpful/advised to export the session under "Import/Export", in order to use the same samples later on or if a bug appears.
+Here you also are allowed to open the session file.

 ### Models
 In the part "Model Description", we can see which model produces how many melodies (number next to the name), as well as how many melodies you saw, listened to, and liked/disliked.
 The colors of the names also reference the colors in the scatterplot, when "Model" is selected in Visualizations.